vuejs/apollo/docs/guide/apollo/README.md

 # Usage in Vue components

+After installing `vue-apollo` in your app, all your components can now use Apollo through the `apollo` special option.

+## `apollo` options

-To declare apollo queries in your Vue component, add an `apollo` object :
+To declare apollo queries in your Vue component, add the `apollo` object in the component options:

 ```js
 new Vue({